 Day after day after day, sales executives of third-party auditors everywhere hear the same thing: “We do that in-house.”
 What’s more, they hardly get the words out before that window of opportunity is slammed shut, boarded up and dead-bolted.

 If you happen to be that potential prospect for the sales executives, make no mistake, I genuinely understand your dilemma—you’re busy and time is everything.
 But when was the last time you asked yourself: Is my audit accounting for all of my activities?
+Am I breaking even with my internal audit procedures?
 Or am I actually losing out on potential savings because my staff is not equipped with the proper skill-set to key in on such factors?

 Chances are you have hourly employees who spend several hours a week chasing down credits that will only add up to minimal returns.
 That means that once you factor in the landed cost of that employee your audit is actually costing you money.
 And if a lagging return on investment (ROI) wasn’t bad enough, you’re not maximizing on existent additional value-adds.